Blog Posts

 January 29, 2023 – Saint Thomas’s Skull Is on the Move

 January 28 was chosen as the date to commemorate Saint Thomas Aquinas joining the Blessed in Heaven because it was the date the relics of his body were returned to the Dominican convent in Toulouse from the Cistercian Abbey of Fossanova.
-Saint Thomas’s relics suffered some extreme vagaries of place and condition until their (more or less) final resting place in France, but that what his remains underwent was not unusual for the time and place in which he lived and died.
+Saint Thomas’s relics suffered some extreme vagaries of place and condition until their (more or less) final resting place in France, but what his remains underwent was not unusual for the time and place in which he lived and died.
 Well, the National Catholic Register reports that Saint Thomas’s relics, or at least his skull, is on the move again.

 January 28, 2023 – Happy Feast of Saint Thomas Aquinas, Angelic Doctor